basilleaf/telebiologist/README.md

-This app accepts sensor data (or any data) via http POST requests and presents an api to that data
+This app accepts sensor data (or any data) via http POST requests and exposes an api to fetch the data

 The script post_data_from_arduino.py takes readings from serial port and posts to this app.